 Especially when you discover you yarn is one big tangled mess.
 Which happens all the time with skeins.

 That’s why most people wind their yarn into balls first.
 Anyone that frequently works with yarn has spent their fair share of time winding yarn.

 Even the idea of manually winding balls of yarn every time you start a new project is probably enough to scare away most beginners.

 Using a ball winder and swift will save you a ton of time and frustration.

 A yarn ball winder and swift are strictly speaking not essential weaving tools, but they are definitely a useful addition to have.

-Yarn winders will let you roll your yarn into balls or center pull cakes in no time.
-These yarn cakes are a great way of preventing your yarn from constantly flopping and moving around while you work.
+Using a winder will let you turn yarn skeins into center pull cakes in no time.
+These yarn cakes are a great way of preventing any knots and ties while pulling out the yarn.
+Also, these cakes don’t constantly flop and move around while you work like skeins.

 Finally, tightly winded balls and cakes of yarn are much easier to store between two projects.
 If you store several hanks or skeins in the same drawer, you might find a monster of tangled threads and knots that can scare anyone.

 Turning your yarn into a ball doesn’t take much time.

 But if this is the first time using your winder, you will need to assemble it first.